Sylius/Sylius/docs/cookbook/taxation/customize-tax-by-address.rst

     You can learn more about new EU taxation rules `here <https://ec.europa.eu/taxation_customs/business/vat/modernising-vat-cross-border-ecommerce_en>`_.

-To change the way how the taxes are calculated; by billing or by shipping address, you need to override the service called ``OrderTaxesProcessor.php`` from ``Sylius/Component/Core/OrderProcessing``.
+To change the way how the taxes are calculated: by billing or by shipping address, you need to declare ``OrderTaxesProcessor`` with additional argument in your config file:

-First let's copy code from original Processor to our service from ``%kernel.project_dir%/vendor/sylius/sylius/src/Sylius/Component/Core/OrderProcessing/OrderTaxesProcessor.php`` to ``src/OrderProcessing/OrderTaxesProcessor.php``

-Then register our new service:

 .. code-block:: yaml